 Our Trustees support us in making strategic and policy decisions.
-Two members of our Youth Advisory Board also sit on the Board as young Trustees.
+The co-chairs of our Youth Advisory Board also sit on the Board as Young Trustees.

-Dazo is our Youth Advisory Board Chair and Young Trustee, you can find out more about him and our YAB here.
+Ebenezer is our Youth Advisory Board Co-Chair and Young Trustee, you can find out more about him and our YAB here.

 Julianna is a Director at EY UK.
 She has spent her career in the pensions industry, supporting employers and trustee boards with strategy, policy and governance of their pension arrangements.